OpenTechStrategies/hypha-wiki/Deployment:-Standalone-App.md

 - `python manage.py wagtailsiteupdate server.domain apply.server.domain 80`
 - `python manage.py runserver` (runs development server at http://127.0.0.1:8000)

 You should see the home page of the server.
 That's great.
-We can then take the next steps.
+You can stop the server, and then we can then take the next steps.

 ### Deploy with nginx/gunicorn